jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 # My Domain-Specific Language Experiences
 Even with this substantial list of DSL examples, opportunities for DSLs and Interpreter implementations are usually few and far between.
 Interpreter is not an [Essential Design Pattern](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html).
 It’s a more narrowly focused pattern that addresses more narrowly focused situations.

+Here are some of my personal experencies with DSLs: implemented, denied and not quite there.

 ## I Implemented It Once
 I have designed and implemented the Interpreter design pattern only once in my career.
 We couldn’t believe how well it worked.
 Our DSL was simple, but it was highly effective for our needs.
 And even then, I sort of stumbled into the DSL backwards.
 I will provide more details in a subsequent blog.